 The idea is to show your enthusiasm and make it contagious.
 Highlight all the best idealism, keeping jargon or industry-specific speech to a bare minimum.

 Increasingly, community funding campaigns contain videos and photos.
 These can work very well to make otherwise confusing or difficult material a lot more accessible to an audience.

 They usually aren’t little handicam affairs shot in ten minutes and editing with freeware.
 Increasingly, they are a bit more professional.
 It’s daunting, but quite a few community funding campaigns mention that some of their funding (and sometimes they give exact numbers) help pay for a freelancer who puts together the video (or, for that matter, who writes the text).

 Among your various forms of fundraising, you probably shouldn’t ask community funding to make up too high a percentage of your efforts.
-As mentioned above, people have to have a good reason to help fund a campaign, and the bigger your existing community, the higher amount of funding you can expect.
+As mentioned above, people have to have a good reason to help fund a campaign, and the bigger your existing community, the higher the amount of funding you can expect.
 The websites out there give you templates, a space on the web with the capabilities of embedding video, etc., but they don’t present a cure-all.

 Community funding is a wonderful form of communication, allowing you to tell your story as well as any format available.
 But it’s not a panacea or magic wand.
 It still requires plenty of work and a good existing community.
 But if your non-profit hasn’t strongly considering community funding, it should.